UNIVERSIDAD DE SALAMANCA SPANISH LANGUAGE AND CULTURE ▶

 API awards approximately $450,000 in scholarships annually, in amounts ranging from $250-$1,000 per student.

-Semester, summer, academic year and Paris intensive month students are met at the airport by API staff on the program start date.
-Students receive detailed flight instructions upon their acceptance into the API program and should wait to purchase a flight until receiving more information post-acceptance.
+API students are met at the airport by API staff on the program start date.
+Most Salamanca students should fly into the Madrid.
+Salamanca spring quarter students and many intensive month students meet their API Resident Directors in Salamanca.
+Students receive detailed flight instructions upon their acceptance into the API program and should wait to purchase a flight until they receive more information post-acceptance.

 API CENTERS, RESIDENT DIRECTORS

-Students in France may take advantage of the API Center in their host city.
+Students in Spain may take advantage of the API Center in their host city (except in Bilbao and Cádiz).
 The main office for API Resident Directors in each city, API Centers also serve as gathering places for events, tutoring sessions, and feature computers and study space as well.
-API has highly qualified, trained and experienced English-speaking Resident Directors available to students throughout their session abroad.
+API has highly qualified, trained and experienced English-speaking Resident Directors staff available to students throughout their session abroad.
 Most Resident Directors are locals from the host country in which students are studying and all are ready to provide practical information, language tutoring and insight into the host culture.
-API Resident Directors greet students at the airport, introduce them to the ways of life in their host country, help students to register at the host university, assist students with immigration procedures, and support them throughout their stay.
+API Resident Directors greet students at the airport, introduce them to the ways of life in their host country, help students to register at the host university and support them throughout their stay.
 They are available in case of any personal emergency and are ready to implement the API emergency response plans if needed.
 Students (and parents) can sleep comfortably knowing that API Resident Directors are available to assist them.

 The on-site orientation takes place during the first week of a student’s stay.
 API orientations include tours of the orientation city as well as practical information about life in the host city, including transportation, safety and local culture.
 The orientation is designed to minimize adjustment difficulties upon arrival and gives students a chance to get to know other participants in the program.